 If you experience numbness or a tingling sensation in your hand or wrist, you may be suffering from carpal tunnel syndrome.
 Too much pressure on the median nerve – which provides sensation to your thumb, index finger, middle finger, and part of your ring finger – is the main cause of this syndrome.
-Carpal tunnel syndrome can have severely negative effects on your day-to-day routine or even your career, so it’s important to get the best treatment possible to alleviate symptoms and recover.
+Carpal tunnel syndrome can have severely negative effects on your day-to-day routine or even your career, so it’s important to get the best carpal tunnel treatment in Dallas, TX, and surrounding areas.

 CARPAL TUNNEL SYNDROME Q&A